 Finding the ultimate refreshing craft beer can sometimes be a challenge.
 Strong, bitter, or just plain obscure, craft beer can often be reserved for tasting sessions.
-These days, many craft brewers seek the fine balance between artisanal product and drinkability.
+Many craft brewers seek a delicate balance between artisanal products and drinkability.
 Berliner Weisse is a style that craft breweries have recently focused on to produce beers with this perfect harmony.

 Berliner Weisse is a traditional sour wheat beer originating in Berlin, Germany.
 The style, once almost extinct, has gone through a rebirth thanks to a rekindled interest in historical beer styles in America and abroad.
-Both traditional German beers, as well as modern American takes, hold a significant place in the growing sour beer market.
+Traditional German beers and modern American practices hold a significant place in the growing sour beer market.

 We’ll take you through what to look for in a Berliner Weisse and list our favorite examples.
 From stylistically traditional, to fun and experimental, Berliner Weisse comes in many forms.